 Howdy folks and welcome to another of my Brief History pieces.
-Today I’m spotlighting Revolution Pro Wrestling, who so happen to have their first UK terrestrial TV show this very evening on FreeSports.
+Today I’m spotlighting Revolution Pro Wrestling, who so happens to have their first UK terrestrial TV show this very evening on FreeSports.
 So with that in mind, here is the brief history of Revolution Pro Wrestling.

 A Brief History Of Revolution Pro Wrestling

-Revolution Pro Wrestling are a British professional wrestling promotion based in Portsmouth, UK.
+Revolution Pro Wrestling is a British professional wrestling promotion based in Portsmouth, UK.
 They were founded on August 26, 2012, by Andy Quildan – who after leaving IPW:UK as one of the booking team – wanted to stay in the industry and create his own promotion that would keep to the very high standards that he maintains himself.

 Unlike many promotions, Rev Pro doesn’t have a world championship.
 Deciding to stay true to its roots, they have a British Championship, a British Tag Team Championship, a British Cruiserweight Championship, and a British Women’s Champion.
 At the time of writing the respective champions are –